Lightweight Prompt Biasing for Contextualized End-to-End ASR Systems: Experiments

 \subsection{Evaluation Settings}

 We conducted a comprehensive evaluation of the proposed Prompt Biasing approach using an in-house domain-specific dataset covering 9 popular domains and comprising approximately 570,000 words.
 Each utterance was annotated by human experts to identify entities of interest.
+Table~\ref{tab:domain_dataset} presents the number of unique entities identified in each domain-specific datasets.
 To measure recognition performance on these entities, we utilized the Entity Word Error Rate (EWER), which specifically quantifies errors within labeled entities.
 To systematically investigate the effect of biasing list size, we constructed three types of biasing lists for each utterance: \begin{enumerate} \item \textbf{Exact:} Consists solely of the entities present in the reference transcription for the given utterance.

 \item \textbf{Small:} Augments the \textbf{Exact} list with approximately 50 randomly selected distractor entities.

 \item \textbf{Large:} Augments the \textbf{Exact} list with approximately 1800 randomly selected distractor entities. \end{enumerate}